staabm/staabm.github.io/_posts/2023-05-06-racing-rector.md

 - Do non-IO related stuff before IO related stuff - cheap checks first

 File IO is not only expensive but also very unpredictable.
 Executing the same workload over and over on the same machine can vary a lot.

-_IO means input/output and is a term for operations which read or write data from/to a file, network, database, …_

 ### Defer type resolving and AST traversal